Prasanta Chandra Mahalanobis Mahavidyalaya

 Prasanta Chandra Mahalanobis Mahavidyalaya (formerly Bon Hooghly College of Commerce), established in 1965, is a general degree college in Baranagar, Kolkata.
 It offers undergraduate courses in arts, commerce and sciences.
 It is affiliated to West Bengal State University.

+The National Assessment and Accreditation Council (NAAC) visited the college in 2024 and accredited it with 'B+' grade.

 Accreditation

 The National Assessment and Accreditation Council (NAAC) visited the college in 2008 and accredited it with 'B' grade.

 The National Assessment and Accreditation Council (NAAC) visited the college in 2019 and accredited it with 'C' grade.

 The National Assessment and Accreditation Council (NAAC) visited the college in 2024 and accredited it with 'B+' grade.

 History

 Prasanta Chandra Mahalanobis Mahavidyalaya (Formerly Bon Hooghly College of Commerce) was established in 1965 as a private evening Commerce College affiliated to the University of Calcutta.